prfiredragon/pytorch-chatbot/README.md

 - using data from another projects
 - ussing RNN insted of NeuralNet
 - Using rules for call functions like to get the date and time
-- Using django for webchat ui
+- Using django for webchat UI
-- flask rest-api with test webUI
+- Flask rest-api with test webchat UI

 ### Under Dev
 - nodejs webchat ui version under dev